Skip to main content

 Notes

-• Output is captured and returned (stdout and stderr)
+• Output is captured and returned (stdout, stderr, exitCode).

-• Commands that require user input will hang - avoid interactive commands
+• Commands that require user input will hang — avoid interactive commands.
+Use coding_ask with the appropriate agent for interactive flows.